Lucero Cuevas

-Lucero Ximena Cuevas Flores (born 22 January 1996) is a Mexican footballer who plays as a striker for Club León.
+Lucero Ximena Cuevas Flores (born 22 January 1996) is a Mexican footballer who last played as a striker for Liga MX Femenil club León.

 Club career

 Prior to turning professional, Cuevas played in the amateur Liga Mexicana de Fútbol Femenil with Ballenas Galeana and Leonas Morelos.

 América

 On 29 July 2017, Cuevas made her debut for Club América against Club Tijuana, scoring the winning goal in the 19th minute.
 On 4 August, Cuevas scored the first hat-trick in Liga MX Femenil history in a 5–0 win over Cruz Azul.
 She ended the 2017 Apertura as top goalscorer, netting 15 times in 14 games.
 She repeated the feat in the 2018 Clausura, again scoring 15 goals.

 Tijuana

 In December 2019, Cuevas and her América teammate Esmeralda Verdugo were the victims of an express kidnapping.
 The following month, she joined Club Tijuana on loan.

 León

 In August 2020, Cuevas joined Club León ahead of the 2020–21 season.
 She departed León at the end of that season.